istio/tools/perf/benchmark/security/generate_policies/README.md

 For more information see [RequestAuthentication Reference](https://istio.io/latest/docs/reference/config/security/request_authentication/).

-## Test Cases

-There are 4 automated scripts that generate policies, apply those policies, runs the performance tests on them, and then fetches the data of those tests from the fortio client.

-The cases are as follows:

 ## Examples

 generate_policies.go also allows a user to create mutliple kinds of policies in one command.